Rainhunter13/choco_project/README.md

 # choco_project [last update: 31.01.2021]
-choco_project is REST API designed for working with products price informaion from shops like "sulpak.kz", "technodom.kz", "", "".
+choco_project is REST API designed for working with products price informaion from shops like "sulpak.kz", "technodom.kz", "mechta.kz", "shop.kz".
 Project is developed as a part of the software engineering internship in Chocofamily Holding.

 ## Project structure:
 <pre>